 - What food is available at Acorn?

 Most of our eggs come from our own laying flock, but when we are short on layers/high on residents, we buy organic eggs.
-Our goats make our milk for drinking, but they do not yet make enough to process into cheese, yogurt, etc. We buy cheese from a farmer co-op from Charlottesville.
 UNFI sends a refrigerated truck to our neighbors at Twin Oaks every other week, and our share contains organic dairy products as well as bulk grains, honey, salt, sugar, non-dairy milk substitutes, herbs and spices.

-We grow a lot of our own vegetables and mushrooms, and process them into a variety of things like pickles, coleslaw, kimchi, preserves, etc. Members have been known to produce wine, mead, and beer, although this is not paid for by the community.
+We grow a lot of our own vegetables and process them into a variety of things like pickles, coleslaw, kimchi, preserves, etc. Members have been known to produce wine, mead, and beer.

 Members have agreed not to buy factory-farmed meat with Acorn money.
 We buy free-range, grass-fed beef from local farmers.
-We raise our own chickens (usually 30/month) and goats (around 10/year) for meat.
-Meat that is non-organic (meat that we got for free) is labelled “non-groovy” when served at meals.
+Sometimes we raise our own chickens for meat.
+Meat that is non-organic (meat that we got for free) is labelled when served at meals.

 - Where do you get free food?